Spinel: Synthetic spinel

 Synthetic spinel can be produced by similar means to synthetic corundum, including the Verneuil method and the flux method pioneered by Edmond Frémy.
 It is widely used as an inexpensive cut gem in birthstone jewelry for the month of August.
 Light blue synthetic spinel is a good imitation of aquamarine beryl, and green synthetic spinel is used as an emerald or tourmaline simulant.
 By 2015, transparent spinel was being made in sheets and other shapes through sintering.
 Synthetic spinel, which looks like glass but has notably higher strength against pressure, can also have applications in military and commercial use.

+Spinel-type chalcogenides are also investigated as optoelectronic semiconductors.
+In 2025, Hanzawa et al. reported d^{0}-cation spinel sulfides based on ZnSc2S4 and (Zn,Mg)Sc_{2}S_{4} with color-tunable direct band gaps and ambipolar dopability.